Barbara Jordan: Texas Senate

+U.S. House of Representatives

-In 1972, she was elected to the U.S. House of Representatives, the first woman elected in her own right to represent Texas in the House.
+In 1972, Jordan was elected to the U.S. House of Representatives, the first woman elected in her own right to represent Texas in the House.
 She received extensive support from former President Lyndon B. Johnson, who helped her secure a position on the House Judiciary Committee.
 In 1974, she made an influential televised speech before the House Judiciary Committee supporting the impeachment of President Richard Nixon, Johnson's successor as president.
 In 1975, she was appointed by Carl Albert, then Speaker of the United States House of Representatives, to the Democratic Steering and Policy Committee.

 In 1976, Jordan, mentioned as a possible running mate to Jimmy Carter of Georgia, became instead the first African-American woman to deliver a keynote address at the Democratic National Convention.
 Despite not being a candidate, Jordan received one delegate vote (0.03%) for president at the Convention.

-In November 1977, Barbara Jordan spoke at the 1977 National Women's Conference.
+In November 1977, Barbara Jordan spoke at the 1977 National Women's Conference in Houston, Texas.
 Other speakers included Rosalynn Carter, Betty Ford, Lady Bird Johnson, Bella Abzug, Audrey Colom, Claire Randall, Gerridee Wheeler, Cecilia Burciaga, Gloria Steinem, Lenore Hershey and Jean O'Leary.

+American Oratory and Statement on Articles of Impeachment

+On July 25, 1974, Jordan delivered a 15-minute televised speech in front of the members of the U.S. House Judiciary Committee during the hearings that were part of the impeachment process against Richard Nixon.

+Throughout her Judiciary Committee impeachment speech, Jordan strongly stood by the Constitution of the United States.
+She defended the checks and balances system, which was set in place to inhibit any politician from abusing their power.
+Jordan never directly said that she wanted Nixon impeached, but rather subtly and cleverly implied her thoughts.
+She stated facts that proved Nixon to be untrustworthy and heavily involved in illegal situations, and quoted the drafters of the Constitution to argue that actions like Nixon's during the scandal corresponded with their understanding of impeachable offenses.
+This powerful and influential statement earned Jordan national praise for her rhetoric, morals, and wisdom.
+Further, both conservatives and liberals liked Jordan because of her appeal to the American Dream and her positions on Watergate and the Voting Rights Act respectively.